joaogaabriel/House-Of-Tasks/README.md

 - **Task**: Missions that must be accomplished to keep the domain under control.
 - **Tag**: Special marks to categorize and quickly identify each task.
 - **Category**: Large domains under which tasks can be organized.
+- **comment**: The whispers and counsel shared , offering insight, updates, or reflections on a mission progress.

 ---